 Inside Look at Online LPN Programs in Orlando

 There are no schools that currently offer fully-online LPN programs in Orlando.
-However, depending on the school, you may be able to take some classes online while you complete the rest of the coursework on campus.
-Whether you enroll in a traditional or hybrid program, you may have the choice of taking your classes on weekdays or during evenings and weekends.
-During your studies, you’ll complete classes that cover theoretical concepts, and also reinforce those theories with laboratory work that helps prepare you for your clinical experience.
-Also, some programs may have a class specifically designed to help prepare you for the NCLEX-PN licensing examination.
+Depending on the school, however, you may be able to take some classes online while you complete the rest of the coursework on-campus.
+Regardless of whether you enroll in a traditional or hybrid program, you may have the choice of taking your classes on weekdays or during evenings and weekends.
+Throughout your studies, you’ll complete classes that cover theoretical concepts which you’ll apply in laboratory settings to prepare you for your clinical experiences.
+Additionally, many programs offer classes specifically designed to prepare you to sit for the NCLEX-PN exam.

 Common Questions About Online LPN Programs in Orlando